How to Become a Flight Paramedic: The Complete Career Track

 Being a single-lumen scope, the Acoustica doesn’t match the sound quality of dual-lumen models like the Littmann.
 However, for lung sounds and blood pressures it performs well above its price class.
 MDF backs it with a lifetime warranty.

 There is almost no reason an EMT student shouldn’t own one of these.
 Even experienced providers often keep one as a backup.
 New to EMS?
 See our complete new EMT gear roundup for everything else you’ll need on your first day.
+To see how it performs on manual blood pressures and for details on its lifetime warranty parts program, check out our MDF Acoustica Lightweight Stethoscope Review.

 ADC is an underrated brand.
 The Adscope 615 is CNC machined from lightweight zinc alloy, with an oversized bell and Adsoft Plus silicone ear tips that create an excellent acoustic seal.